Zhu Rongji: Overview

 In 1991, largely due to his success in managing the development of Shanghai, Zhu was promoted into the central government in Beijing, where he focused on planning and resolving economic projects and issues as the vice premier of the State Council under Premier Li Peng and the director of the State Council Production Office.
 He also served an overlapping term as the governor of the People's Bank of China from 1993 to 1995.
-His first issues after arriving in Beijing were to restructure the debts owed by state owned enterprises, and to simplify and streamline the process by which farmers sold their grain to the government.
+His first issues after arriving in Beijing were to restructure the debts owed by state-owned enterprises, and to simplify and streamline the process by which farmers sold their grain to the government.
 Zhu was able to enact relatively far-reaching reforms largely via the broad support of Deng Xiaoping, who noted that Zhu "has his own views, dares to make decisions, and knows economics."
 In comparing Zhu to his peers when considering his appointment, Deng said, "The current leadership do not know economics...
 Zhu Rongji is the only one who understands economics."

-When a global recession occurred in 1992, China was challenged with excessive investment in fixed assets, excessive monetary supply, and chaotic financial markets.
+When a global recession occurred in 1992, the PRC was challenged with excessive investment in fixed assets, excessive monetary supply, and chaotic financial markets.
 Inflation rates reached over 20%.
-As the director of the central bank and the vice-premier and head of the State Council Economic and Trade Office, Zhu resolved these issues by limiting monetary supply, eliminating duplicate low-tech industrial projects, devaluing the Chinese currency, cutting interest rates, reforming the tax system, and investing state capital in the transportation, agricultural, and energy sectors.
-He attempted to reform the state banking sector by introducing greater oversight to discourage reckless lending, introducing "asset management companies" to manage the many large, non-performing loans that many of China's banks had accumulated, and privatizing large banks in order to expose them to free market competition.
-Following Zhu's management, the Chinese economy was able to maintain stable growth and avoid dramatic price fluctuations.
+As the director of the central bank and the vice-premier and head of the State Council Economic and Trade Office, Zhu resolved these issues by limiting monetary supply, eliminating duplicate low-tech industrial projects, devaluing the PRC currency, cutting interest rates, reforming the tax system, and investing state capital in the transportation, agricultural, and energy sectors.
+He attempted to reform the state banking sector by introducing greater oversight to discourage reckless lending, introducing "asset management companies" to manage the many large non-performing loans that many of the PRC's banks had accumulated, and privatizing large banks in order to expose them to free market competition.
+Following Zhu's management, the PRC economy was able to maintain stable growth and avoid dramatic price fluctuations.
 Zhu's ability to stabilize the economy led to his being named to the CCP Politburo Standing Committee at the 14th Party Congress in 1992, after which he also retained his other posts.